 Since 2005, the second Thursday in November is World Usability Day (WUD); established by the User Experience Professionals Association, it promotes usability and user-centered design.
 Organized by local chapters (the German UPA in Germany; WUD Hamburg in a collaboration led by Eparo and the Hamburg University of Applied Sciences HAW), this day sees over 200 events worldwide, always under one common topic.

 Under the 2018 theme, “Design for Good or Evil”, Rolf Schulte Strathaus and team had crafted an appealing agenda.
 As always with dual-track events, I had choices to make; ultimately sticking to the talks in the main auditorium that followed a red thread of ethical design.
-That said, I unfortunately had to miss the talks on “Fast Fashion by Circular Design” by Manuela Risch (sketchnote) and a praised talk on product design with neuro-psychological principles by Philipp Spreer that I would have loved hearing as well, due to urgent work commitments (hoping for video recordings to become available later and, if so, will link them from here).
+That said, I unfortunately had to miss the talks on “Fast Fashion by Circular Design” by Manuela Risch (video, sketchnote) and a praised talk on product design with neuro-psychological principles by Philipp Spreer (video) that I would have loved hearing as well, due to urgent work commitments.

 An intro to ethical design

-Not formally designated as such, the first talk by Henning Fritzenwalder (slides/video forthcoming; sketchnotes) ended up being something like a thematic opening keynote for the day – maybe best illustrated by this quote:
+Not formally designated as such, the first talk by Henning Fritzenwalder (video; sketchnotes) ended up being something like a thematic opening keynote for the day – maybe best illustrated by this quote:

 UX means to know and protect the limitations and vulnerabilities of the human being